 - They are essentially immune to hacker attacks.

 But, as mentioned above, they are definitely gaining market shares against their centralized counterparts.
-You have probably heard of at least one of the following exchanges that are all decentralized exchanges: EtherMium, EtherDelta, Bibox, Bitshares Asset Exchange, Waves DEX, Bancor Network, OpenLedger DEX, CryptoBridge DEX, Stellar DEX, IDEX, Token Store, Bisq, Nxt Asset Exchange, Counterparty DEX, Burst Asset Exchange, OmniDEX, CryptoDerivatives, AirSwap.io, Fcoin Exchange, Barter DEX, Switcheo Network, or DEx.top.
+You have probably heard of at least one of the following exchanges that are all DEXs: EtherMium, EtherDelta, Bibox, Bitshares Asset Exchange, Waves DEX, Bancor Network, OpenLedger DEX, CryptoBridge DEX, Stellar DEX, IDEX, Token Store, Bisq, Nxt Asset Exchange, Counterparty DEX, Burst Asset Exchange, OmniDEX, CryptoDerivatives, AirSwap.io, Fcoin Exchange, Barter DEX, Switcheo Network, or DEx.top.
 Right?

 EtherFlyer Trading View

 Different exchanges have different trading views.
 And there is no “this overview is the best”-view.
 You should yourself determine which trading view that suits you the best.
-What the views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen cryptocurrency and order history.
+What the views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen crypto and order history.
 They normally also have buy and sell-boxes.
-Before you choose an exchange, try to have a look at the trading view so that you can ascertain that it feels right to you.
+Before you choose an exchange, try to have a look at the trading view so that you can see that it feels right to you.
 This is the trading view at EtherFlyer:

 EtherFlyer Trading fees

 Trading fees are naturally very important.
 Every time you place an order, the exchange charges you a trading fee.
 The trading fee is normally a percentage of the value of the trade order.
 At this exchange, they don’t divide between takers and makers.
-Each party to a transaction pay the same fee: 0.20% of the order value.
+Each party to a deal pay the same fee: 0.20% of the order value.

 0.20% is in line with the current industry average.
 Industry average has for a long time been 0.25%, but we are currently seeing a shift towards lower fees.
 Many exchanges now charge e.g. 0.10% or 0.15% instead.
 Maybe EtherFlyer will follow that example as well, but for now the fees are sitting at 0.20% per trade.